 And we feasted and drank rose in our cold weather gear.

-My last photo from the trip, literally, is this box of Dallman chocolates that were passed around just after the meal - supplied by the owner Isabella, who had joined us that afternoon.
-Shortly after the meal we found out Lola had gotten into our other dog's blood pressure medication earlier in the day and eaten about 100 pills.
-We were fairly optimistic until the next morning, when she only seemed to be getting worse, and by midday the vet told us there wasn't much more they could do.
+My last photo from the trip, literally, is this box of Dallman chocolates that were passed around just after the meal - generously supplied by the owner Isabella, who had joined us that afternoon.

-If we go back next year, we will seriously consider bringing our dogs with us.
+When we go back next year, we will seriously consider bringing the dogs with us.
 Not just so we can keep an eye on them, but because their body heat will come in handy on those long, chilly winter nights!